Emergent complexity and rhythms in evoked and spontaneous dynamics of human whole-brain models after tuning through

-Since the auto-lag at \qty{\sim 80}{\ms} was mainly driven by the model events, we hypothesized that nodes expressing a higher strength of \qty{\sim 11}{\ms} peaks are those with a low average event rate (i.e., lower number of events), reflecting sub-threshold activity typical of nodes with irregular and bursty dynamics.
+Since the auto-lag at \qty{\sim 80}{\ms} is mainly driven by the model events, we hypothesize that nodes expressing a higher strength of \qty{\sim 11}{\ms} peaks are those with a low average event rate (i.e., lower number of events), reflecting sub-threshold activity typical of nodes with irregular and bursty dynamics.
 An example is shown in the middle trace of Fig.~\ref{fig:fig_2}A, corresponding to the node in the right PREC region with a peak at \qty{11}{\ms} in Fig.~\ref{fig:fig_3}A.

-To test this, the two modes in the TUN auto-lag peak distribution have been split considering the minimum of its Kernel Density Estimate function (found at \qty{46}{\ms}); this allows to separate the nodes in two groups, depending on the dominant peak in the auto-correlogram.
-Relating the nodes of either group to their average event rate (Fig.~\ref{fig:fig_3}D), we observed that the average event rate in TUN was lower for nodes in the group with short lags (median=\qty{1.38}{\Hz}; mean=\qty{1.92}{\Hz}; SD=\qty{1.93}{\Hz}) than for nodes in the group with long lags (median=\qty{9.00}{\Hz}; mean=\qty{8.66}{\Hz}; SD=\qty{3.35}{\Hz}).
-We repeated the same analysis for DEF in Fig.~\ref{fig:fig_3}E: the monomodality of DEF in the distribution of the latency is reflected by an analogous monomodality in the distribution of the average event rate (median=\qty{18.78}{\Hz}; mean=\qty{18.56}{\Hz}; SD=\qty{0.91}{\Hz}).
-In summary, we interpret these findings such that the broad distribution of events and auto-lag peaks in the TUN configuration (vertical and horizontal histograms in Fig.~\ref{fig:fig_3}D, respectively) is due to a superposition of a regular alpha activity and a component at \qty{11}{\ms}, driven by the irregular, bursting activity of nodes exhibiting more sub-threshold dynamics (i.e., lower number of events).
+To test this, the two modes in the TUN auto-lag peak distribution are split considering the minimum of its Kernel Density Estimate function (found at \qty{46}{\ms}); this allows to separate the nodes in two groups, depending on the dominant peak in the auto-correlogram.
+Relating the nodes of either group to their average event rate (Fig.~\ref{fig:fig_3}D), we observe that the average event rate in TUN is lower for nodes in the group with short lags (median=\qty{1.38}{\Hz}; mean=\qty{1.92}{\Hz}; SD=\qty{1.93}{\Hz}) than for nodes in the group with long lags (median=\qty{9.00}{\Hz}; mean=\qty{8.66}{\Hz}; SD=\qty{3.35}{\Hz}).
+We repeat the same analysis for DEF in Fig.~\ref{fig:fig_3}E: the unimodality of DEF in the distribution of the latency is reflected by an analogous unimodality in the distribution of the average event rate (median=\qty{18.78}{\Hz}; mean=\qty{18.56}{\Hz}; SD=\qty{0.91}{\Hz}).
+In summary, we interpret these findings such that the broad distribution of events and auto-lag peaks in the TUN configuration (vertical and horizontal histograms in Fig.~\ref{fig:fig_3}D, respectively) is due to a superposition of a regular alpha-band activity and a component at \qty{11}{\ms}, driven by the irregular, bursting activity of nodes exhibiting more sub-threshold dynamics (i.e., lower number of events).
 In comparison, the DEF configuration shows a stereotyped beta oscillation that dominates the lags (Fig.~\ref{fig:fig_3}E).